 Yes!
 Cool, then freeze in airtight container for up to 3 months.
 Defrost overnight in fridge then reheat in microwave until steamy, stir well.

 Absolutely!
 You can use a vegan meat substitute or plant-based sausage in this recipe.

 What to Serve with Gnocchi al Forno:

 A good crusty Italian baguette and a simple salad would be perfect to serve alongside this recipe.
-Check out some of my favorite salads below:
+Check out some of my favorite salads and sides below: